phyrunez/Microservices/README.md

 # Microservices

 This project is the source code of the Udemy course [Microservices with Node JS and React](https://www.udemy.com/course/microservices-with-node-js-and-react/).
-Build, deploy, and scale an E-Commerce app using Microservices built with Node, React, Docker and Kubernetes.
+Build, deploy, and scale an E-Commerce app using Microservices built with Node.js, React, Docker and Kubernetes.

 **Project content**: